cachiman/CachimanviDTI/readme.md

 and the trained model parameters will be saved in "runs" dictory for the best epoch.
 ## Prediction
-Model parameters can be found under the runs folder
+Model parameters can be found under the runs folder.
+It takes about 5 minutes to run a test on the DrugBank test set (~3000 samples) and output the results
 ```bash
 python infernce.py
 ```
 After predicting with your well trained model, the predicting output will be saved in "runs" dictory.
+Sample test results and saved model parameters are placed under https://zenodo.org/records/13989199 due to file size.
 ## License
 This project is covered under the Apache 2.0 License.